armandobecerril/KueskiChallenge/README.md

 2. How can you ensure the quality of the data?

 Best practice is at the beginiing of data generation, however it is not possible, there are differnt controls, after ingestion to raw data it is recomend apply a data quality framework with different rules and patterns, it is necessary undesrtand data, information and goal.
-Given exploratory ananlysis we could indentify that somo data could consider as an outlier, other are incomple or null values, in some cases we dont have complete history, but all scenarios could be real, some companies did not list on stock markets in hole history, to ensure quality of data it is necessary a team for data govenance an data owner in order to apply necessary controls
+Given exploratory ananlysis we could indentify that some data could consider as an outlier, other are incomple or null values, in some cases we dont have complete history, but all scenarios could be real, some companies did not list on stock markets in hole history, to ensure quality of data it is necessary a team for data govenance an data owner in order to apply necessary controls

 3. Would you apply data modeling techniques?
   - a.
 How would you model the data?